 TheBitcoinStrip.com: Do you play on any Bitcoin casinos today?

-HufflePuff: No. I don’t trust them.
-Bitcoin casinos are run by idiots, like I demonstrated.
+Hufflepuff: No. I don’t trust them.
+Bitcoin casinos are run by idiots, as I demonstrated.
 I wouldn’t trust any of them.
 Not with a single dollar.

 TheBitcoinStrip.com: Why do you say they’re all idiots?